This ultimate guide to grouping will take you from beginning PowerPoint user to advanced PowerPoint user in no time!

 With everything broken into sections, instead of trying to identify a specific range of slides (for example slides 10 through 50), if those slides are grouped into a section, you can simply print that individual section.

-To print a specific section, follow these steps.
+To print a specific section, follow these steps below.

 Step #1.
 Navigate to the print menu